MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/move-devices-current-channel.md

   ***[INSERT SCREENSHOT]***

 If you choose **Don’t move the devices to Current Channel**, you’ll be taken to another page (as shown in the following screenshot), where you can choose to move your devices to Monthly Enterprise Channel or to remain on Semi-Annual Enterprise Channel.
-Of these 2 choices, we recommend Monthly Enterprise Channel, because you’ll still receive new features and other updates once a month, but on a predictable schedule (the second Tuesday of each month).
+Of these two choices, we recommend Monthly Enterprise Channel, because you’ll still receive new features and other updates once a month, but on a predictable schedule (the second Tuesday of each month).

 After you make a selection, devices will be notified within 12 hours.
 Once notified, the devices will move to the selected update channel the next time they check for Office updates.